addiscent/vagrant-ruby-rails/README.md

 ## Software Installation

 Before beginning installation of _vagrant-ruby-rails_, you must already have _Vagrant_ and _VirtualBox_ installed and properly configured.
+The versions used for testing were Vagrant 1.9.3 and VirtualBox 5.1.14.
+Other "close" versions may work.
 For more information, see the section near the end of this document, titled, "Other Notes".

-### Installation of _vagrant-ruby-rails_
+### Installation of _vagrant-ruby-rails_ - Expanded description

 #### Prepare For _The Build_